AdobeDocs/commerce-pwa-studio/src/pages/guides/project/tools-libraries/index.md

 ## PHP

-[PHP][] is the core language used in the Magento application, but it is not one used by the main PWA Studio project.
+[PHP][] is the core language used in the Adobe Commerce and Magento Open Source application, but it is not one used by the main PWA Studio project.
 In general, you do not need to know PHP to work with PWA Studio tools.

-If your storefront requires heavy customizations to the Magento backend, you will need to know PHP to make the necessary backend changes.
+If your storefront requires heavy customizations to the backend application, you will need to know PHP to make the necessary changes.

 ## JavaScript